weee0817/computex_2025/README.md

 ### 2.1 CUDA-X and Specialized Computing
 - **CUDA-X Libraries** form the foundation of NVIDIA’s accelerated computing platform, enabling developers to exploit GPU parallelism for AI tasks rather than relying on general-purpose CPUs.
-- **Not General-Purpose Computing**: Huang highlighted that true acceleration requires task-specific libraries; GPUs with optimized CUDA-X deliver orders-of-magnitude speedups on AI workloads.
+- **Not General-Purpose Computing**: true acceleration requires task-specific libraries; GPUs with optimized CUDA-X deliver orders-of-magnitude speedups on AI workloads.

 ### 2.2 DLSS and Consumer AI Hardware
 - **DLSS (Deep Learning Super Sampling)** lets developers render only ~10% of pixels and use AI to reconstruct the full image, boosting frame rates without compromising visual fidelity.